zakr0112/pythonseminars/README.md

 # Python Projects
-This is the working repository for seminar programming sessions in 'Computer Science' in LBU
+This is the working repository for seminar programming sessions in 'Computer Science' at LBU

 Current Working Directories: